‘General Hospital’ Star Haley Pullos Thanks Fans For Making Her Feel Special

 “Thank you all endlessly for all of your kind words & support in response to my recent scenes on #gh.
 You truly know how to make a girl feel special and for real, none of this would be possible without all of YOU guys watchin every day!!!
 I love you, thank you.”

 One fan even begged General Hospital’s executive producer, Frank Valentini, to put Haley on full time.
-It looks like everyone is missing her spunk on the ABC soap and they are ready for Molly to have her own story line.
+It looks like everyone is missing her spunk on the ABC soap and they are ready for Molly to have her own storyline.

 Haley Pullos is expected to have more scenes this week on General Hospital as spoilers say that she is getting worried about Kristina’s whereabouts.
 Keep watching to see if Sam lets Molly know that Kristina is safe and sound.